List of Maging Sino Ka Man (2006 TV series) episodes: Week 4

 In this week's episodes, Eli's relationship with Jackie is strained further, until a series of events leads Jackie to believe she was unfaithful to Eli.
 Celine delivers exceptional results at her new job, and wins the grudging praise of Corazon.
-Eli brings Jackie to Manila, intending to return her to her family, but things don't go as planned.
-JB and Celine grow closer and JB starts to wonder if he's ready to move on.
+Eli brings Jackie to Manila, intending to return her to her family, but things do not go as planned.
+JB and Celine grow closer and JB starts to wonder if he is ready to move on.